-Criteria Levels Exemplary (A) Competent (B) Developing (C) Format, style and audience The report exhibits a clean, polished, and professional design.
-The report is well-written, clear and concise, and coherent.
+Not Levels Applicable Criteria Exemplary Competent Developing Format, style and audience The report has a clean, polished, and professional design.
+The report is clear, concise, and coherent.
 The report maintains appropriate formality, and it is tailored to address the needs of the audience.
 The report exhibits a very good design and layout.
-The report is well-written and easy to read, but there may be some minor areas of awkwardness or lack of stylistic coherence.
+The report is well written and easy to read, but there may be some minor areas of awkwardness or lack of stylistic coherence.
 The report format and design are adequate.
-The report is generally easy to comprehend, but some sections may be hard to follow or lack clarity or completeness.
-Mechanics The report is virtually free of spelling, punctuation, and grammatical errors.
+Most of the report is understandable, but some sections are hard to follow or lack clarity or completeness.
+Level: Mechanics The report is virtually free of spelling, punctuation, and grammatical errors.
 Word choices are appropriate.
-Errors are of the sort that are easily ignored or tolerated, given the overall quality of the report.
+Errors are of the sort that are easily ignored or tolerated, given the overall quality.
 The report may contain some noticeable but relatively minor spelling, punctuation, word choice, or grammatical errors.
 The report contains grammatical, punctuation, or spelling errors that distract the reader and are difficult to ignore.
-Organization and structure The report has clear goals and logical structure that supports the goals.
-The report is well- organized, transitions are smooth, and the organization is carried through the report steadily and successfully.
+Level: Organization and structure The report has clear goals and logical structure that supports the goals.
+The report is well organized, transitions are smooth, and the organization is carried through the report steadily and successfully.
 The report has clear goals and a logical structure that supports the goals.
-The report is generally well-organized and smoothly written; but there may be some minor problems with organization of the report content.
-The report has a generally consistent overall organization and strategy, though it may be weak in some sections and have insufficient, awkward, or missing transitions between sections or ideas.
-The structure of the report may not fully support the goals.
-Effectiveness and context The report exhibits creativity and originality.
-The context is well-presented.
-The report is purposeful and engaging, and it provides effective context.
+The report is generally well organized and smoothly written; but there may be some minor problems with organization of the report content.
+The report has a consistent overall strategy, though it may be poorly organized in some sections, and it may have insufficient or awkward transitions between sections or ideas.
+Level: Effectiveness and context The report exhibits creativity and originality.
+The context and motivation for the written work are clear.
+The report is purposeful and engaging, and it provides some contextual framing.
 The report is lacking in creativity, audience engagement, purpose, or context.
-Tables and graphs The report includes appropriate, accurate, and clear tables, figures, and graphs, with descriptive figure captions.
+Level: Tables, graphs, and figures The report includes appropriate, accurate, and clear tables, figures, and graphs, with descriptive figure captions.
 Graphs are of correct type and include proper labels, scaling, and units.
 Tables, graphs, and figures are generally accurate, appropriate, and clear; but some may contain minor errors.
 Tables, graphs, or figures include significant errors that distract the reader and are difficult to ignore.
-Reference sources Information from researched sources is set up carefully and effectively woven into the text.
+Level: Reference sources Information from researched sources is set up carefully and effectively woven into the text.
 Sources are properly referenced.
 Appropriate sources are used, but incorporation of the reference information may be awkward or not well integrated.
 Researched information is used very little, and the use of reference sources is not well integrated into the document.
+Level: